mpv-player/mpv/DOCS/man/input.rst

     (or to be exact, the size the video filters output). ``2`` will set the double size, ``0.5`` halves the size.

-``window-minimized``
+``window-maximized`` (RW)
-    Return whether the video window is minimized or not.
+    Whether the video window is maximized or not.
+Setting this will maximize, or unmaximize, the video window if the current VO supports it.

+``window-minimized`` (RW)
+    Whether the video window is minimized or not.
+Setting this will minimize, or unminimze, the video window if the current VO supports it.
+Note that some VOs may support minimization while not supporting unminimization (eg: X11 and Wayland).

 ``display-names``
     Names of the displays that the mpv window covers.
 On X11, these